bob-606/5.easa.fi/README.md

 ## 47. What leads to a decreased stall speed Vs (IAS)?
-What leads to a decreased stall speed Vs (IAS)?
 - Higher load factor
 - ***Decreasing weight***
 - Lower altitude